MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/testing-ml/index.md

 For a system of type (1) above testing usually boils down to:
 * *Unit-testing*: individual units of source code is tested.
 * *Regression-testing*: tests to make sure the previous fixes to bugs are working.
-* *Integration-testing*: longer tests where the software module is tested E2E with adjecent systems.
+* *Integration-testing*: longer tests where the software module is tested E2E with adjacent systems.
 * *Smoke-testing*: testing if a software is stable or not.
 * *Feature-testing*: functional testing of different features in a software.